Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 6. Hypoglycemic: Recent research has proven that blessed thistle features an interesting hypoglycemic action, decreasing blood sugar levels.
 It is thus an excellent complementary treatment for people with type II diabetes.

 7. Antiseptic and wound healing when externally applied because of the antibiotic properties of its active component, cnicine.
 According to Fernandez y Nieto, this substance is effective against gram-negative bacteria, such as Brucella, Shigella, and Escherichia coli.
-It is used in cleansing of wounds, skin sores, and sitz baths for hemorrhoids.
+It is used in cleansing wounds, and skin sores, and sitz baths for hemorrhoids.

 Blessed thistle increases stomach secretions making it an excellent stomach tonic.
 It also helps to strengthen the heart, making it a remarkable heart tonic as well.
 The plant also benefits circulation and aids in resolving liver conditions.
 The blessed thistle plant is also helpful for all kidney and lung problems.
 It acts as food for the brain, stimulates memory, and rejuvenates the appetite.
 It cleanses the blood and reduces inflammation.
 Combine it with burdock root and yellow dock for best results as a blood purifier.